-This might not make a difference to the taste but it will make a huge difference to the look of your cookies.
+This does not make a difference to the taste, but it will make a noticeable difference to the look of your cookies.
 I was blessed to have someone give me some large copper cookie cutters.
-My star is similar to this one on Amazon that can be bought for $10.
-It is a lot to spend on a cookie cutter but I have to say the quality is amazing.
-It never sticks to the dough, makes a clean cut, washes well and I have had it over 10 years and it has kept its shape perfectly.
-Silver metal ones are my second favorite, and plastic are my least favorite.
+My star is similar to this one on Amazon.
+These cookie cutters are not cheap, but the quality is fantastic.
+They never stick to the dough, make a clean cut, wash well, and I have had them over ten years and they have kept their shape perfectly.
+Silver metal ones are my second favorite, and plastic ones are my least favorite.

-4. Know how to properly protect your cookies from burnt backs
+4. Know how to protect your cookies from burnt backs

-For years I used inexpensive cookie sheets lined with wax paper (yes waxed not parchment, although parchment works even better but it does cost more) I would oil the sheet stick the wax paper to it and then slightly oil the wax paper.
-I still use two of these cookies sheets this way today when I am making a big batch and want to fill the oven to capacity with cookies so I can finish faster.
+For years I used inexpensive cookie sheets lined with wax paper (yes, wax—not parchment paper.
+Although parchment works even better, it costs more) I would oil the sheet, stick the wax paper to it, and then lightly oil the wax paper.
+I still use two of these cookies sheets this way when I am making a big batch and want to fill the oven to capacity with cookies so I can finish faster.

-My favorite cookie sheets now though are my stone wear cookie sheets by Pampered Chief.
-No need to line them just lightly grease them and never have a black bottom cookie again.
+My favorite cookie sheets now though are my stoneware cookie sheets from Pampered Chef.
+No need to line them, just lightly grease them and never have a black bottom cookie again.

 Sugar cookies take planning.
-You have to make sure you take your butter out to soften at least 4 hours ahead of time.
-I try to take it out the night before so I can bake in the morning or I take the butter out first thing in the morning so I can bake in the afternoon.
+You have to make sure you take your butter out to soften at least four hours ahead of time.
+I try to take it out the night before so I can bake in the morning, or I take the butter out first thing in the morning so that I can bake in the afternoon.

-I simply mix my ingredients to a crumble and then use my freshly cleaned hands to squeeze the dough into one giant ball
+I mix my ingredients to a crumble using my handheld mixer and then use my freshly cleaned hands to squeeze the dough into one giant ball.

 7. If the dough is dry